Skip to main content

 Activity 18 - Co-creating skills ecosystems

-• Mobilising relevant economic and social partners as well as other educational and training institutions to engage or create local skills ecosystems aimed at supporting innovation, smart specialisation strategies, clusters, and sectors and value chains (industrial ecosystems)
+• Mobilising relevant economic and social partners as well as other educational and training institutions and relevant public authorities to engage or create local skills ecosystems aimed at supporting innovation, smart specialisation strategies, clusters, and sectors and value chains (industrial ecosystems)

 Activity 19 - Developing sustainable financial models